jjangga0214/node-configs/packages/eslint-config/README.md

 # `@jjangga0214/eslint-config`

-An ESlint [`Sharable Config`](https://eslint.org/docs/latest/developer-guide/shareable-configs) for javascript, typescript, react, jest.
+An ESlint [`Sharable Config`](https://eslint.org/docs/latest/developer-guide/shareable-configs) for javascript, typescript, react, and jest.

-This package assumes (non-optional) you use typescript and jest.
-However, This package does not assume (optional) you always use react, though this sharable config includes eslint rules for react.
+This package is for ESLint's new [Flat Config](https://eslint.org/blog/2022/08/new-config-system-part-1/).

 ## Installation